blp100/kanban-task-management-web-app/README.md

 - 07.22
     - First, I choose `useRadio` & `useRadioGroup` Chakra-UI hook to implement my navitem, but if I want it work propperly, I have to change the structure.
 So...
     - I try build my own hook and it works well.
     - So far, I'd like to implement dummydata on the Dashboard.
-But, after considering for a while, maybe I have to use Dynamic Router.
+But, after considering for a while, maybe I have to use Dynamic Routes.
 In other words, I maybe need to change my layout.
 That's not a small chanllenge.
 I'll try it on tommorow.
 - 07.23
-    - Today's progress was a bit slow, as I spent most of my time reading Next.js documentation to figure out how to replace the code into Dynamic Router and Layout.
+    - Today's progress was a bit slow, as I spent most of my time reading Next.js documentation to figure out how to replace the code into Dynamic Routes and Layout.
 However, I did manage to experiment and create another repository for trial and error.
 - 07.24
     - Successfully revamped the project structure and layout.
     - Integrated the Dynamic Routes feature into the project, enhancing the user experience.